rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 > package name by default.
 Typically, packages with this pattern will have just
 > enough code in the binary crate to start an executable that calls code with
 > the library crate.
 This lets other projects benefit from the most
-> functionality that the package provides, because the library crate's code can
+> functionality that the package provides, because the library crate’s code can
 > be shared.
 >
 > The module tree should be defined in *src/lib.rs*.
 Then, any public items can
 > be used in the binary crate by starting paths with the name of the package.
 > The binary crate becomes a user of the library crate just like a completely
 > external crate would use the library crate: it can only use the public API.
-> This helps you design a good API; not only are you the author, you're also a
+> This helps you design a good API; not only are you the author, you’re also a
 > client!
 >
-> In [Chapter 12][ch12]<!-- ignore -->, we'll demonstrate this organizational
+> In [Chapter 12][ch12]<!-- ignore -->, we’ll demonstrate this organizational
 > practice with a command-line program that will contain both a binary crate
 > and a library crate.